numpy/numpy/doc/source/user/absolute_beginners.rst

 With Generator.integers, you can generate random integers from low (remember that this is inclusive with NumPy) to high (exclusive).
 You can set *endopoint=True* to make the high number inclusive.

-You can generate a 2 x 4 array of random integers between 0 and 4 with
+You can generate a 2 x 4 array of random integers between 0 and 4 with:

 **Input:**